List of named trains in Victoria: School Train

-This name was given to various trains around the state at different times, all on rosters explicitly designed to take children in the regional areas to and from schools.
-Some operated with railmotors, others with older passenger carriages such as the PL series.
+This name was given to various trains around the state at different times, all on rosters explicitly designed to take children in regional areas to and from schools.
+Some operated with rail motors, while others used older passenger carriages such as the PL series.

 The Overland

-The Overland, is an Australian passenger train service between Melbourne and Adelaide.
-It first ran in 1887 as the Adelaide Express, and has been called the Melbourne Express by South Australians.
+The Overland is an Australian passenger train service between Melbourne and Adelaide.
+It first ran in 1887 as the Adelaide Express and has been called the Melbourne Express by South Australians.
 It was given its current name in 1926.
-Now operated by private company Journey Beyond Rail Expeditions, the train completes two return trips a week covering 828 kilometres between the state capitals.
+Now operated by the private company Journey Beyond Rail Expeditions, the train completes two return trips a week, covering 828 kilometers between the state capitals.
 Originally an overnight train, it now operates during the day.

-The Vinelander
+The Vinelander and The Sunraysia

-The Vinelander was operated by the Victorian Railways and later V/Line between Melbourne and Mildura from 1972 to 1993.
-Operating overnight along the Mildura line, it included motorail and sleeping car facilities.
+The Vinelander was operated by the Victorian Railways, and later V/Line between Melbourne and Mildura from 1972 to 1993.
+Operating overnight along the Mildura line, it included motorail and sleeping-car facilities.
+From 1987 the train was reduced to only working three nights per week, with three daylight services worked as The Sunraysia.